gregcarv/counter_app/readme.md

 You can earn bonus points with some simple unit tests for frontend and backend.

+## Setup
+ 1. clone repository locally
+ 2. run `npm install`

-## Scripts
+## Available scripts
- - start-app: Starts the server on -> ip: your network ip, port: 3000
+ - `start-app` : Starts the server on -> ip: your network ip, port: 3000
- - test: Simple tests on a function that increments and decrements a value
+ - `test` : Simple tests on a function that increments and decrements a value